yasserjanah/CiscoNetworkAutomation/README.md

 ![img7](https://i.ibb.co/bNRfMPR/Screenshot-from-2019-10-10-02-47-20.png)

 # the source code
-## the source will be released when we will finish the programe

-contact me if you want the source code :
+the source will be released when we will finish the programe. contact me if you want the source code :
 ```
     janah.y4ss3r@gmail.com